15 Ways How to Have Self-Control in a Relationship

 Part of knowing how to have self-control in a relationship is understanding your partner’s needs to prioritize them.
 This requires you to have open communication with your partner.

-If you don’t communicate with each other about your expectations, it is impossible to prioritize.
-Staying on the same page goes a long way toward making self-control possible.
+Prioritizing is only possible if you communicate your expectations with each other.
+Staying on the same page goes a long way toward achieving self-control.

 6. Practice relaxation techniques